syncthing/docs/specs/bep-v1.rst

 and do not wish to receive progress updates about partially downloaded files via Download Progress messages.

-The **devices** field is list of devices participating in sharing this folder.
+The **devices** field is a list of devices participating in sharing this folder.

 Fields (Device Message)